 Beyond such practicalities, I also enjoy writing about garden design, garden tours, alternatives to lawn, garden books, and pretty much anything else that has to do with plants.

 Above all, I love the interaction with readers that a blog affords, and so I’m very glad you’re here!
-If this is your first visit or you just want to take a tour of my site, please visit my New?
+If this is your first visit, please see my New?
 Start Here page.
+Or just click the buttons below and sample some of my favorite topics.